kevinlondon/kevinlondon.github.io/_posts/2018-09-04-aws-certifications.md

 The certification process helped me improve in both areas.
 If you want to learn more about AWS, it's helpful to get certified.
-Even if you're not sure if you'll do something ops-related, it's good to know what's available in case something comes up.
+Even if you're not sure if you'll do something related to ops or AWS, it's good to know what's available in case something comes up.

 ## How to Get Certified